datacommonsorg/api-python/dcpandas/README.md

 # Data Commons Pandas API

-This is a Python library for creating Pandas objects with data in the Data Commons Graph.
+This is a Python library for creating pandas objects with data in the Data Commons Graph.
 To get started, install this package from pip.